JosiePark/JosiePark.github.io/_pages/cv.md

     * Focus was on reconstructing handwriting.
     * Used Microsoft Azure's Read API to guide the process.
     * Managed to construct most popular drug names with accuracy of 98\%.

+  * Developing internal time series analysis functionality
+    * Used Object-Oriented Programming to build a time series analysis class
+    * Wrote general purpose modules that split the data, trained the model and visualised the analysis

 * Summer 2018 - Summer Research Assistant, Met Office
   * I worked alongside the Dynamics Research group at the Met Office.
 I tested a finite volume numerical method used for modelling the transport equation and isolated causes of any inaccuracies due to the new cubed-sphere grid, and suggested possible solutions which were then collected into a report advising the team based on my results.
 All code was written in Python, and I presented the results to colleagues at Imperial.